 The Rosalynn Carter Fellowships for Mental Health Journalism

-Every year, eight U.S. journalists are selected and awarded stipends of $10,000 each to cover expenses during the fellowship project.
+Every year, nine U.S. journalists are selected and awarded stipends of $10,000 each to cover expenses during the fellowship project.
 Selected international journalists are awarded a comparable stipend.
 If you apply as a team, the total stipend will be divided evenly among the team.
 The fellowship encourages total journalistic independence and only requires that the fellows report accurately.

 Fellows enjoy a great deal of flexibility in scheduling their project work throughout the year.
 They make two expense-paid visits to The Carter Center in Atlanta, Georgia.
 The first trip occurs in September at the beginning of their fellowship year when fellows meet with mentors on the Journalism Fellowship Advisory Board, the Mental Health Task Force, alumni and other fellows to pair with a mentor and discuss project plans.